Bihan-Banerjee/Serenity-Gardens/README.md

 # Serenity Gardens

-Serenity Gardens is a full-stack MERN web application designed to showcase a tranquil farmhouse retreat, offering users an interactive experience to explore, review, and purchase products such as fresh produce and fish directly from the source.

----

-## 🌿 Overview

-The project combines dynamic frontend components, secure authentication, admin functionality, and database-driven item management to deliver an engaging and functional user experience.
-Users can browse media, submit feedback, register and log in, view their past orders, and place new orders.
-Admins can manage catalog items and monitor orders through a dedicated dashboard.

----

-## 🔧 Tech Stack

-### Frontend
-- **React** with **Vite**
-- **TypeScript** and **JavaScript**
-- **TailwindCSS** for styling
-- **react-router-dom** for routing
-- **react-hot-toast** for notifications
-- **Cloudinary** for image storage
-- **Sharp** for image optimization
-- **styled-components** for styled animations and loaders

-### Backend
-- **Node.js** with **Express**
-- **MongoDB** with **Mongoose**
-- **JWT (JSON Web Tokens)** for authentication
-- **Bcrypt** for password hashing
-- **Razorpay** for payment integration
-- **Multer** for file uploads
-- **Sharp** for image compression
-- **Cloudinary SDK** for uploads

----

-## 🔑 Features

-### General User Features
-- **Landing Page with Loader Animation**
-- **About Us Page** — with Focus Cards and Compare sliders
-- **Explore Page** — dynamically displays fauna and flora
-- **Gallery Page** — curated images and videos from Cloudinary
-- **Reviews Page** — marquee-style testimonials and feedback form (stored in DB)
-- **Shop/Login/Register** — Authentication system with JWT
-- **Menu Page**:
-  - View all available catalog items
-  - Add to Cart and modify quantity
-  - Repeat Last Order (if logged in)
-  - Checkout page with multiple payment methods
-- **My Profile Page**:
-  - View past orders
-  - Track payment status

-### Admin Features
-- **Admin Login Check** with persisted `isAdmin` state
-- **Admin Panel**:
-  - Toggle between Item Manager and Order Manager
-  - Item Manager:
-    - Add/Edit/Delete/Finalize items
-    - Upload images with compression and Cloudinary integration
-  - Order Manager:
-    - View all orders
-    - Mark orders as Paid
-    - Delete unwanted orders

----

-## 🔐 Authentication & Authorization

-- JWT tokens stored in localStorage
-- Admin panel protected with route-based checks and dynamic decoding
-- Auth state managed globally using Context API for reliability

----

-## 📝 Future Enhancements

-- Razorpay payment gateway integration
-- Admin analytics dashboard
-- OTP-based login or Google Auth
-- Enhanced search and filtering in menu
-- Mobile-first design improvements
+A full-stack web application for Serenity Gardens farmhouse - a nature retreat venue in Baruipur offering bookings, catering services, and event hosting.

+## About

+This project started as a way to bring our family-owned garden online.
+What began as a simple landing page evolved into a complete booking and management system.
+The site showcases our transformation from barren land in 2021 to a thriving garden space today.

+## Tech Stack

+**Frontend**
+- React 18 with TypeScript
+- Vite for build tooling
+- Tailwind CSS + shadcn/ui components
+- Framer Motion for animations
+- React Router for navigation
+- Axios for API calls
+- Zustand for state management

+**Backend**
+- Node.js + Express
+- MongoDB with Mongoose
+- JWT authentication
+- Bcrypt for password hashing
+- CORS enabled for cross-origin requests

+## Features

+- Public gallery and about pages
+- Customer authentication and profiles
+- Menu browsing and order placement
+- Review submission system with marquee display
+- Admin dashboard for order and item management
+- Custom animated leaf cursor
+- Responsive design for all devices
+- Before/after image comparison slider

+## License

+MIT